dbelyaeff/cogearjs.org/src/pages/docs/plugins.md

 > yarn add cogear-plugin-pages-json
 ```

-You don't need to enable it manually becase the systems core will do it for you.
+You don't need to enable it manually becase the system core will do it for you.

 ## Config